pbinkley/microcopying_1940/index.markdown

-might assume the operation of those, assume the operating of making the films, of storing them, of servicing them through whatever national agency might be selected for that, say the Library of Congress or the National Archives for storage <span style="page" id="page277">[p.277]</span> purposes or some other national agency.
+might assume the operation of those, assume the operating of making the films, of storing them, of servicing them through whatever national agency might be selected for that, say the Library of Congress or the National Archives for storage <span class="page" id="page277">[p.277]</span> purposes or some other national agency.
 In other words, I
 think the Continuation Committee has got to consider the possibility of the central agency, the central committee, doing a good many quite different things, that it isn't necessary to